cryscan/project-chen/_posts/2021-3-3-unity-interface.markdown

 # Future Works
 From now on, I have a working library for use in Unity.
-The next steps are:
+Next I'll
-- Import terrains
+1. Set up the double-buffer and think of a way to minimizing the control lag
-- Way points to form a longer continuous trajectory
+2. Develop a terrain modifier so that users can create their own terrains in Unity
-- Make it a game
+3. Implement way points so that users can create a long continuous trajectory